-The domestic sales department of Casio Computer Co., Ltd. has distributed a Sales Compliance Card to all its domestic sales employees.
-They must always carry the card to remind them about proper sales activities based on fair completion.
-In addition to the Charter of Creativity for Casio and excerpts from the Casio Group Code of Conduct, the card contains an ethics and compliance test, as well as contact information for a consultation service, and the number for the Whistleblower Hotline.
-Whenever a salesperson is in doubt over a course of action during daily sales activities, he or she can perform a self assessment or consult with the relevant service.
+Since 2011, Casio has distributed a Sales Compliance Card to all employees involved in sales in Japan as a tool to promote appropriate and fair competition and trade.
+These employees are required to carry the card.
+When the company revised the card in September 2013, it expanded the distribution to include employees engaged in sales outside Japan in an effort to ensure understanding and familiarity with fair competition and trade.
+In addition to the Charter of Creativity for Casio and excerpts from the Casio Group Code of Conduct, the card contains a compliance test, as well as contact information for a consultation service, and the number for the Whistleblower Hotline.
+Whenever a salesperson is in doubt over a course of action during daily sales activities, he or she can quickly perform a self-assessment or consult with a knowledgeable expert.